Is a reflex sight a red dot?

 How does a reflex sight work?
 It's merely an angled piece of glass that reflects light from an LED to create a visible dot.
 The spherical piece of glass has special coatings on it to reflect the red light from the LED.
 Simple technology for a simple gun sight to get a simple job done.

 - Can shoot with both eyes open

 Fair warning: if you have astigmatism, it is likely you'll experience dot anomalies with reflex sights.
 Due to the irregular shape of the cornea or lens in astigmatic eyes, the scattered light from the LED reflection makes it difficult to be focused to one point in or at the back of the retina.
 Long story short - reflex sights are not always compatible optics for those with astigmatism.

+What is a prismatic scope?
 Prismatic sights are red dot sights, too.
-They are small, tube-style sights that may look similar to traditional rifle scopes.
+They are small, tube-style sights that may look similar to traditional rifle scopes (check out our red dot sights vs rifle scopes article for comparison photos).
 Using a prism within the tube with lenses at both ends of the optic, a prismatic sight is able to offer a few more benefits that a reflex sight cannot.

 - Illuminated reticle

 A prismatic sight, like the Vortex Strikefire 2, is still small and compact to be mounted to your semi-auto rifle or other firearm.
 It has 1x magnification even though many prismatic gun sights may offer 3x or more.